vectordotdev/vector/docs/usage/configuration/sinks/aws_s3.md

 In general, we recommend using instance profiles/roles whenever possible.
 In cases where this is not possible you can generate an AWS access key for any user within your AWS account.
 AWS provides a [detailed guide][aws_access_keys] on how to do this.

+### Batching

+By default, the `aws_s3` sink flushes every 300 seconds to optimize cost and bandwidth.
+This is generally desired for the underlying service.
+This can be changed by adjusting the `batch_timeout` and `batch_size` options.
+Keep in mind that lowering this could have adverse effects with service stability and cost.

+### Columnar Formats

+Vector has plans to support column formats, such as ORC and Parquet, in [`v0.6`][roadmap].

 ### Compression

 The `aws_s3` sink compresses payloads before flushing.
 This helps to reduce the payload size, ultimately reducing bandwidth and cost.
 This is controlled via the `compression` option.
 Each compression type is described in more detail below: